Terrence Frederick

-Terrence Dewayne Frederick (born February 10, 1990) is an American former professional football cornerback who played in the National Football League (NFL) and Canadian Football League (CFL).
+Terrence Dewayne Frederick (born February 10, 1990) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected in the seventh round, 246th overall, by the Pittsburgh Steelers in the 2012 NFL draft.
-He played college football at Texas A&M.
+He played college football for the Texas A&M Aggies.

 Early life

-Frederick was born in Katy, Texas and attended Katy High School.
+Frederick was born in Katy, Texas, and attended Katy High School.
 He recorded nine interceptions his senior year in 2007, earning second-team All-State honors.

 College career

 Frederick played college football for the Texas A&M Aggies from 2008 to 2011.
 He started six games at cornerback his freshman year in 2008, totaling 33 tackles, one sack, one forced fumble and three pass breakups.
 He started all 13 games at cornerback in 2009, accumulating 61 tackles and two interceptions.
 Frederick started all 13 games at cornerback for the second straight season in 2010, recording 57 tackles, one interception, one forced fumble and one fumble recovery, garnering honorable mention All-Big 12 accolades.
 He started every game at cornerback for the third consecutive season his senior year in 2011, totaling 54 tackles, one interception, 13 pass breakups and one blocked punt that he also returned for a touchdown.
 Frederick was named honorable mention All-Big 12 for the second straight year in 2011.